 - Don’t buy souvenirs at museum stores.
 Ever.
 The items there are not exclusive and the prices are a shameful rip-off.
 Embarrassingly so.
 I purchased a spice grinder at the museum shop of Hagia Sofia for 50 TL (around 8 euros) and saw the same for sale at multiple stores trough Istanbul for as low as 6 TL.
 I felt dumb.

-Relay on the best the city has to offer
+Rely on the best the city has to offer

 - The tram works wonderfully.
 And it’s very inexpensive as well.